ngi-nix/webshell/README.md

 This repo contains flake that allows user to easily build default WebShell apps as well as the main sandbox.
 It also provides builders to package custom WebShell apps.

-*This repo strongly relies on [Napalm project](https://github.com/nix-community/napalm), whenever I refer to `napalm`, I mean this project*
+*This repo strongly relies on [Napalm project](https://github.com/nix-community/napalm), whenever I refer to `napalm`, I mean this project.
+Currently this repo uses my custom fork of this project, which can be found [here](https://github.com/ngi-nix/napalm/tree/npm-override).
+I am currently trying to [upstream it](https://github.com/nix-community/napalm/pull/38).*

 ## Some tips how to use the flake